pingcap/community/code-comment-style.md

     - Do not abbreviate unless it is absolutely necessary

-    - "we" can be used only when it means the code writer
+    - "we" should be used only when it means the code writer and the reader

 - Sentence